Rookout/docs/docs/installation-overview.md

 title: Quick Start
 ---

-To set up Rookout in your environment, follow the following steps:
+To set up Rookout in your environment, follow these steps:

 ### 1. Sign Up

-Sign up to Rookout at our <a href="http://www.rookout.com/trial">sign up page</a> and get your Rookout Token.
+Sign up to Rookout at our <a href="http://www.rookout.com/trial">sign up page</a> and get your Rookout Token.<br/>
+Your Rookout Token may be copied from the walkthrough tutorial, or from the Organization Settings page.

 ### 2. Install the SDK